-You have seen them online, in shops and in offices.
+You have seen kneeling chairs online, as well as in shops and offices in South Africa.
 Your friends may have purchased one.
 You have heard that a posture chair is good for lower back pain.
-You are thinking about buying one and you asking yourself….is a kneeling chair right for me?
+You are thinking about buying one and you ask yourself….”what are the pros and cons of a kneeling office chair, and is it suitable for me?”

 The answer to this question is a simple ‘yes’, provided that you understand the ergonomic principle of a kneeling chair, and you use it correctly.